nicocarroll99/Covid_Application/README.md

 # Covid_Application
 Application for analyzing the privacy of different covid applications.

-How to use:
+HOW TO USE:

-Download and extract Covid_App_Privacy_Analyzer.zip
+1. Download and extract Covid_App_Privacy_Analyzer.zip from the github main branch.

-Download any number of the 6 APK files
+2. Download any number of the 6 APK files from the github main branch.

-Place the APKs into the file located inside "Covid_App_Privacy_Analyzer.zip" named "APKs"
+3. Place the downloaded APKs into the file located inside "Covid_App_Privacy_Analyzer.zip" named "APKs".

-Run using any python IDE
+4. Run the code using any python IDE

-Copy path to the APK folder
+5. Copy the path to the APK folder for pasting into the analyzer.

-When prompted, paste path to APK folder
+6. When prompted by the analyzer, paste the path to APK folder.

-Rating System:
+RATING SYSTEM:

-Most permissions are risk 1, however bluetooth is rated at risk 2, background location, coarse location and fine location are all rated at risk 4.
+All required permissions are given a base risk rating of .5, however bluetooth is rated at risk 1, background location, coarse location and fine location are all rated at risk 3.